× Promo

-Last Updated on February 21, 2025 by Himanshu Rawat
+Last Updated on August 22, 2025 by Himanshu Rawat

-In this blog, we’ll break down what automatic behavior means, why you might get flagged, and what you can do to fix it.
+In this blog, we’ll break down what automatic behaviour means, why you might get flagged, and what you can do to fix it.
 We’ll also share some tips to help you avoid getting flagged in the future.

 It really depends on what the bot does.